-In a welfare State, labour relations - even before they begin and after their conclusion - are the object of intensive mandatory regulations which set most of the conditions, leaving little room for private autonomy.
+In a welfare State, labour relations - even before they begin and after their conclusion - are the object of intensive mandatory regulations which set most of the conditions.
+Within this very constraining framework the parties may adjust the contract for employment.
 All this is with the aim of ensuring certain working and economic conditions to the workers, who are seen as the weak part of the bargain.